Professor Christopher Southgate

 Two of my former students reflect on my teaching in articles in the journal 'Zygon', for September 2018.

-My 2021 Level 1 module 'Big Questions in Science and Religion' uses group-working to explore areas of cutting-edge interest, including coronavirus and climate change.
-I'm teaching 'Evolution, God and Gaia' (Levels 2-3) from January 2022.
+My Level 1 module 'Big Questions in Science and Religion' (alternate years from 2021) uses group-working to explore areas of cutting-edge interest, including coronavirus and climate change.
+'Evolution, God and Gaia' (Levels 2-3) runs in alternate years from 2022.